-If a student fails the Comprehensive Examination, at least one semester must intervene before the second examination is given.
+If a student fails the Comprehensive Examination, a second exam may be given in the following semester.
 If the student fails this examination a second time, the student will be dismissed from further graduate study.

 Comprehensive exams are designed to evaluate the candidate's proficiency in the theory and practice in both the major and minor fields of the designated area of study.